Ab0213ab/OppysEyes/README.md

 ## Website Description

 This is a small, but growing personal project website designed to provide a web-based interface for accessing images taken by NASA's Opportunity Mars rover.
+The webpage includes a simple dropdown menu for choosing an image based on the Mars sol on which the image was taken.
 The webpage was created with a "mobile first" approach and uses Bootstrap and JQuery for responsiveness, and NASA's Mars Rover Photos RESTful API to access images.

 [Back to Table of Contents](#table-of-contents)